 b.
-Section 1003.428(4)(d).F.S.The only exception to these forgiveness policies shall made for a student in the middle grades who takes any high school course for high school credit and earns a grade of "C", "D", or "F" or the equivalent of a grade of "C", "D", or "F".
+Section 1003.428(4)(d).F.S.
+A student in the middle grades who takes any high school course for high school credit and earns a grade of "C", "D", or "F" or the equivalent of a grade of "C", "D", or "F", may repeat the course for course forgiveness.
 In such case, the district forgiveness policy must allow the replacement of the grade with a grade of "C" or higher, or the equivalent of a grade of "C" or higher, earned subsequently in the same or comparable course.
 In all cases of grade forgiveness, only the new grade shall be used in the calculation of the student's grade point average.
 Any course grade not replaced according to a district forgiveness policy shall be included in the calculation of the cumulative grade point average required for graduation.
 The school board does not have the authority to purge that student's record to delete the first grade.
 All forgiven courses and grades must be included on a student's transcript as an accurate reflection of the student's record of achievement.

-X. REQUIREMENTS FOR CURRICULUM, INSTRUCTION AND ASSESSMENT
+X.REQUIREMENTS FOR CURRICULUM, INSTRUCTION AND ASSESSMENT

-- A. Each high school will offer options to students through designated Small Learning Communities.
-A four-year academic and career plan (electronic Personal Education Plan, ePEP) for grades 9-12 shall be initiated for each eighth grade student (or later for students who enter the School Board of Sarasota County high schools from other districts or states) and shall follow that student throughout high school.
+A. Each high school will offer options to students through designated Small Learning Communities.
+A four-year academic and career plan (electronic Personal Education Plan) for grades 9-12 shall be initiated for each eighth grade student (or later for students who enter the School Board of Sarasota County high schools from other districts or states) and shall follow that student throughout high school.
 Annual modifications to the plan will be made by the student in consultation with school staff and shared with parents.
-This plan will include a career interest inventory and a broad orientation to career clusters to assist students in focusing on academic and career goals/post-secondary planning. - B. Beginning with the 2008-09 school year, the district will make at least one Career and Professional Academy available to students in at least one high school, and will develop a plan for increasing the numbers of such academies over the next five years. - C. All students will receive information on the consequences of failure to receive a standard diploma, including the potential ineligibility for financial assistance at post-secondary educational institutions (F.S.
-1003.433). - D. Each school will offer instruction for English Language Learners/ Limited English Proficient (ELL/LEP) that complies with the 1990 LULAC/META
+This plan will include a career interest inventory and a broad orientation to career clusters to assist students in focusing on academic and career goals/post-secondary planning.

-- Consent Decree and the District ELL/LEP Plan (approved by the School Board of Sarasota County and the Florida DOE). - E. Each student must participate in statewide assessment tests at designated grade levels as required by F.S.
-1008.22, 1008.34 & 1001.11. - F. Students entering grade 9 in the 2011-2012 school year must complete at least one online course within their 26 credit requirement for high school graduation.
+- B. The district will make available at least one Career and Professional Academy to students in each high school. - C. All students will receive information on the consequences of failure to receive a standard diploma, including the potential ineligibility for financial assistance at post-secondary educational institutions (F.S.
+1003.433). - D. Each school will offer instruction for English Language Learners/ Limited English Proficient (ELL/LEP) that complies with the 1990 LULAC/META Consent Decree and the District ELL/LEP Plan (approved by the School Board of Sarasota County and the Florida DOE). - E. Each student must participate in statewide assessment tests at designated grade levels as required by F.S.
+1008.22, 1008.34 & 1001.11. - F. Students entering grade 9 in the 2011-2012 school year and beyond must complete at least one online course within their graduation requirement for high school graduation.
+Credit recovery courses do not meet this requirement.